-Lastly, don't forget that the CGEP is just the beginning - there are endless ways to keep making your own life more sustainable, and we encourage you to continue living by the principles and actions of the program.
-Please consider doing everything you can to extend the mission of the Certified Green Event Program into your long-term habits, and promote them to your friends and family!
+Lastly, don't forget that the CGEP is just the beginning - there's endless ways to keep making your own life more sustainable, and we encourage you to continue living by the principles and actions of the program.
+Please consider doing everything you can to extend the mission of the Certified Green Event Program into your long term habits, and promote them to your friends and family!
+Updated 9/7/2021